mvaneijk/stellar-core/src/bucket/readme.md

 transactions to it.

-However, for two operations the "large logical set" of entries is inconvenient and/or intractable in its SQL storge form:
+However, for two operations the "large logical set" of entries is inconvenient and/or intractable in its SQL storage form:

   - Efficiently calculating a cryptographic hash of the entire set, after each change to it.